forslund/mopidy_skill/README.md

 Mopidy configuration is complex and this description will only touch the areas that are relevant for the skill.

-In *~/.config/mopidy/mopidy.conf* (if it doesn't exist it needs to be created) under
+Mopidy settings are made in *~/.config/mopidy/mopidy.conf* for a desktop install and under */etc/mopidy/mopidy.conf* for picroft/Mark-1 (if it doesn't exist it needs to be created).

+Below the basic configuration needed is listed, for more details check out the official documentation at https://www.mopidy.com

+#### Spotify

+Under the heading

 `[spotify] `